yarmout/sign-up-form/README.md

    ```
 3. **Open `index.html` in your favorite browser.**

-## Usage
-- Open the webpage and fill out the sign-up form.
-- Hover over input fields to see styling effects.

 ## Acknowledgments
 - Thanks to [The Odin Project](https://www.theodinproject.com) for providing the design concept for this sign-up page.